 Marathon: The entire foundation of the plot is essentially a deconstruction of A.I.
 Is a Crapshoot.
 Any AI that gets big enough and bored or harassed enough will go “Rampant.”
 Rampancy follows a four stage cycle (Melancholy, Anger, Jealousy, Metastable), and doesn't stop at a homicidal rampage as with GLaDOS or HAL.
 That's only the second step.
 They get smart.
 Really smart.
 Way too god damned smart.
 Smart, but also weirdly obsessive and paranoid...so that the new-found intelligence is somewhat wasted on whatever strange conspiracy theory the AI happens to develop.
 And they want to keep getting smarter by spreading themselves to any new computers they can connect to.
-At the start of the games, the Metastable condition is only theoretical, as that is projected to happen after a rampant A.I. has spread itself on the level of planetary computer network.
+In fact, unless a Rampant AI manages to spread itself to a system with power on the level of human-made planetary-scale computer network, its ever-increasing complexity will effectively cause the AI to smother itself to "death".
+At the start of the games, the Metastable condition is only theoretical, as that is projected to happen after a rampant A.I. has spread itself wide enough to survive indefinitely.
 Understandably, no one has tested this in practice.

 And from Marathon's creators comes Halo, where rampancy is part of the natural life cycle for all human-made "Smart" AIs.
 Basically, any "Smart" AI that is active for more than seven years will have accumulated too much data by that time, eventually leading to the point where they'll "think so hard [they] forget how to breathe" and turn insane as a result.
 The process can also happen if a "Smart" AI is left isolated or idle for too long, and it can also be induced by an outside force.
 There are some ways around rampancy, like focusing all attention on a single extremely complicated task, but typically "Smart" AIs active for more than seven years are deactivated before they can become a danger to others.